32″ electronic ink on the wall

 Configuring the Display

-Now that the Pi backend was setup, I could configure the screen.
-For this I decided to use my Mac.
+Now that the backend is properly setup and running, I could configure the screen.

 I hooked the display to my Mac with a type-C USB to a micro-B USB 2.0 cable certified by USB-IF (both power and data).
-The screen made a sound, which likely means it is charging (at least it does not mean a data connection is established, as I tried a non-data USB cable first which also triggered a sound when connected).
+The screen made a sound, indicating that it is connected and charging.

 Then I downloaded the Visionect Configurator and installed it on the Mac, but the Place & Play 32" was not detected by the Mac.
 I sent an email to Visionect Support, but kept looking for answers – and found it in their FAQ (no troubleshooting section on their site):